Zak Ottow: Ultimate Fighting Championship

 Ottow made his promotional debut on a short notice, replacing Bobby Green against Josh Burkman on October 1, 2016 at UFC Fight Night: Lineker vs. Dodson.
 He won the fight via split decision.

 Ottow faced Sérgio Moraes on November 19, 2016 at UFC Fight Night: Bader vs. Nogueira 2.
 Moraes was awarded a split decision victory.

 Ottow next faced Kiichi Kunimoto on June 11, 2017 at UFC Fight Night: Lewis vs. Hunt.
 He won the fight via split decision.

 Ottow faced Li Jingliang on November 25, 2017 at UFC Fight Night: Silva vs. Gastelum.
 He lost the fight via TKO in the first round.
 After the bout Ottow became a free agent having fought his contract out.

 Ottow then signed a new four-fight contract to face Mike Pyle on short notice on March 3, 2018 at UFC 222.
 He won the fight by technical knockout in the first round.
 Pyle had announced he would retire before the fight.

 Ottow faced Sage Northcutt on July 14, 2018 at UFC Fight Night 133.
 He lost the fight via knock out in round two.

 Ottow replaced Erik Koch to face promotional newcomer Dwight Grant on December 15, 2018 at UFC on Fox 31.
 He won the fight by split decision.

 Ottow faced Alex Morono on March 9, 2019 at UFC on ESPN+ 4.
 He lost the fight via a verbal submission due to elbows in the first round.
 Having fought out his contract, Ottow became a free agent as the UFC opted not to renew his contract.

 Post UFC

 Ottow faced Clarence Jordan at Cages Aggression 29 on November 20, 2020.
 He won the bout via armbar in the second round.

 Ottow faced Jarome Hatch on July 31, 2021 at North Iowa Fights: Hatch vs. Ottow.
 He won the bout via unanimous decision.

 Ottow faced Derek Smith at A-Town Throwdown 17 on January 15, 2022.
 He won the bout via guillotine choke in the first round.

 Ottow faced Kyle Stewart on April 2, 2022 at XMMA 4.
-He won the bout via unanimous decision.
+He lost the bout via unanimous decision.
+This was his last professional MMA match.